 If you’re looking for a massage oil which also doubles as a personal lubricant for toys and solo play, then this organic massage oil from Era Organics is just what you need!
 It blends together Sunflower Oil, Castor Oil, Calendula Oil, Coconut Oil, Beeswax and Shea Butter to make a really longlasting product.
 Now, this product is technically edible, but it’s not the world’s best taste at all, so bear that in mind.

 Although this oil is best for body massage, you can also use it internally as lube.
-Nonetheless, the oils in this product will destroy condoms, cause stains, and could lead to vaginal irritation.
-You should ideally stick to the best water-based lube for shagging and then get this baby out for erotic massage duties!
+Nonetheless, the oils in this product will destroy condoms, cau You should ideally stick to the best water-based lube for shagging and then get this baby out for erotic massage duties! se stains, and could lead to vaginal irritation.

 PROS: Organic ingredients, natural oils, suitable for massage and insertion